awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 # AWS Foundational Security Best Practices controls<a name="securityhub-standards-fsbp-controls"></a>

 The AWS Foundational Security Best Practices standard contains the following controls\.
 For each control, the information includes the following information\.
-+ The category and subcategory that the control applies to
++ The category that the control applies to\.
+For descriptions of the categories, see [Control categories](control-categories.md)\.
 + The severity
 + The applicable resource
 + The required AWS Config rule, and any specific parameter values set by AWS Security Hub